 It is a real safety bonus on this knife to have COAST’s Max-Lock mechanical locking mechanism to back up the Walker liner lock.
 Add to this the sheer enjoyment of snapping the blade open.
 The Smooth Assist Technology blade is fun to deploy and I can’t seem to put the knife down.

 As I said in the video, I liked the larger knife so much, I ordered the 3″ black bladed knife for on-duty carry.
-MSRP for this knife is just $41.00.
+MSRP for that knife is just $38.49.
 The 3.9″ model is a bit large and at 4.8 ounces is slightly heavier than I prefer in my uniform pants pocket.
 I am excitedly waiting for the smaller knife to ship and I am sure I will be quite happy when it arrives.

 Correction: I misspoke in the video and said the knife was made in Oregon, it is not.
 Like so many popular knife makers, COAST imports this knife from off-shore.
 My apologies…